 You will find a range of jobs available for non-teaching roles across the college and other services it offers.
 From curriculum planning and support, management and supervisory roles, and Day Opportunities service supporting people with disabilities and complex needs there's lots of roles for you to choose from.

-To apply, please download the Job description and application form (scrolls to bottom of page) and return by e-mail to recruitment@citycollegepeterborough.ac.uk or by post to Recruitment Department, City College Peterborough, Brook Street, Peterborough PE1 1TU.
+To apply, please download the job description and application form and return by e-mail to recruitment@citycollegepeterborough.ac.uk or by post to Recruitment Department, City College Peterborough, Brook Street, Peterborough PE1 1TU.

 Tel: 01733 761361